karttur/soil-spectro/_posts/2022/2022-09-21-spectrodata-OSSL4ML07-mlmodel03.markdown

 }
 ```

 For the linear regressors (OLS, TheilSen, Huber) the exhaustive tuning only lists a few hyper-parameters and looping all combinations will be fast.
 For the more advanced regressors, however, the search space when considering all possible combinations is large.
 Consequently the tuning will take a long time, especially if you have a large number of covariates.
-One way to speed up the exhaustive tuning is thus to reduce the number of covariates by applying any of the suggested methods for feature selection (in the post [Model OSSL data: 1 process-flow](../spectrodata-OSSL4ML05-mlmodel01)).
+One way to speed up the exhaustive tuning is thus to reduce the number of covariates by applying any of the suggested methods for feature selection (see the post [Model OSSL data: 1 process-flow](../spectrodata-OSSL4ML05-mlmodel01)).